Help us to improve services for autistic people in south east London

 • how we address these gaps to ensure autistic residents of South East London get their needs met

-Through the online survey and two focus groups, autistic people and their carers shared their experiences, highlighting key gaps in support and making recommendations.
+Through the online survey and the two focus groups, autistic people and their carers shared their experiences, highlighting key gaps in support and making recommendations.

 Key findings: